Key Takeaways: The 3-Step Fix

 | Peeing on cool surfaces (tile/tub) | MEDIUM | Seeking relief from inflammation |

-Why Is My Cat Peeing Everywhere All of a Sudden?
+Why Is My Cat Peeing Everywhere?
+Top 5 Causes

-- UTI (Urinary Tract Infection): Bacteria cause inflammation, making the urge to pee urgent and painful.
+Bacteria cause inflammation, making the urge to pee urgent and painful.
+If it hurts to pee in the box, they associate the box with pain and go elsewhere.

-- Arthritis: If the litter box has high sides, a senior cat may choose the floor because it hurts to climb in.
+Common in senior cats.
+If your litter box has high sides or is located downstairs, an arthritic cat may choose the floor or bed simply because it hurts too much to climb in.

 Male vs. Female: Why It Matters